 Internationalisation will continue to play an important role in the company’s growth strategy in the 2020s as well.
-Every year, Tepcomp delivers approx. 5,000 shipments to one hundred different customers all over the world.
-The production plant in Kuressaare (Estonia) was commissioned in 2014 and the Malmö sales office in Sweden opened in 2017.
+Every year, Tepcomp delivers approx. 7,000 shipments to one hundred different customers all over the world.
+The production plant in Kuressaare (Estonia) was commissioned in 2014.

 Tepcomp’s story constitutes a significant chapter in the history of Finnish electronics industry.
 Learn more about how Tepcomp has grown over three decades into a leading Finnish electronics contract manufacturer and pioneer in LED business operations development.

 It all started at Vajossuontie in Turku

 Tepcomp’s history dates back to 1984, when Henry Sahonen and Heikki Mustonen established Turun Elektroniikkapalvelu Oy.
 They knew each other from Teleste, where Henry was employed as a Materials Supervisor and Heikki as a Quality Supervisor.

 Both knew a lot about electronics business and had the courage typical to entrepreneurs to put their ideas into practice.
 Above all, they both strongly believed that the significance of contract manufacturing of electronics would grow.

 The actual business started in 1985.
 The initial premises consisted of 100 m² of rented accommodation on two floors in Turku, at Vajossuontie 3.
 In their small workshop, the duo manufactured their first products for Wallac, which to this day has remained a customer of the company.

 Henry Sahonen started as the Managing Director of the company.
 The company gained extra momentum when Lenita Lund was hired to promote the production.
 The company made its first major investment in a wave soldering machine.